 Disney’s Typhoon Lagoon also boasts some incredible theming.
 The story implies that a typhoon wreaked havoc on a tropical paradise.
 You’ll find that ships, fishing gear and surfboards are strewn about as if the giant storm had flung them there.
 The mascot here is Lagoona Gator, while the park’s centerpiece is a shrimp boat named, Miss Tilly.
 You’ll see that the ship is impaled upon Mount Mayday.
 This attraction erupts a 50-foot blast of water every half an hour.
 Our froggy hearts just can’t get enough!

-After a fun-filled afternoon of lazing by the beach or zipping down waterslides, it definitely has us working up a froggy appetite!
+After a fun-filled afternoon of lazing by the beach or zipping down waterslides, definitely has us working up a froggy appetite!
 Just like in the theme parks, there’s a bounty of different snack, meal and drink options to be had.

 Each water park has at least two-quick service locations, several snack stands, two bars and Joffrey’s Coffee.
 You can find snacks that are exclusive to each location.
-Some of our favorites are the freshly made mini-doughnuts from Joffrey's at Blizzard Beach.
+Some of our favorites are the freshly made mini-doughnuts from Joffrey's.
 Be sure to add the raspberry and chocolate dipping sauces.
 YUM!
 We also love the newly returned Hei Hei Dole Whip Cone and the Sand Pail Ice Cream Sundae at Typhoon Lagoon.
 If you like sippin’ soft drinks as much as we do, both parks offer the All-Day Refillable Mug for about $12.
 If you’re looking to dine on a budget, Disney allows you to bring your own cooler.
 The only restrictions are glass and alcohol.
 So save some major bucks and pack your own lunch and snacks.
-There are designated picnic areas at each water park that are perfect for eating lunch together.
+There are picnic areas at each water park that are perfect for eating lunch together.

 Aside from the delicious treat options, you’ll find themed merchandise locations at both of the water parks — Singapore Sal's at Typhoon Lagoon and The Beach Haus at Blizzard Beach.
 If you’re in need of beach towels, sunglasses or you accidentally left your sunscreen back at the resort, you can nab all your water park necessities here.
 There are novelty souvenirs available to help you commemorate your Disney World trip.